maxwlang/accomplice-v2/readme.md

         - [x] Generate leaderboard content
     - [x] Add leaderboard embed components
     - [x] Handle leaderboard embed component events
+    - [~] leaderboard options
+      - [x] ignore bots
+      - [x] ignore self reactions
+      - [x] ignore bot reactions
-    - [ ] leaderboard options, for example excluding missing users, bots, and specific users
+      - [?] ignore missing users
+        - not sure how to do this, maybe remove users from the database if they are not found?
+    - [x] leaderboard default tracker option
-    - [ ] leaderboard default tracker option
+      - [ ] allow editing default tracker without removing and re-adding
-    - [ ] leaderboard option for switching embed to stats for most recent embed
+    - [?] leaderboard option for switching embed to stats for most recent embed
+    - [ ] leaderboard reset to default tracker option
 - Store sync state for guild channels on guild table [{channelSnowflake: 12345, latestMessageSnowflake: 12345}], allows recovering missed messages when offline
 - Fix issue where gif emotes are registered as non-gif custom emotes
 - For required command options, set second arg to true on interaction.options.get<whatever>(..., true)